Mitchell-Mirano/The-Life-Game/README.md

 - Run the game

-    `python life.py`
+    `python main.py`

 ## Usage

-In the game window press the game pause key and draw the initial population of cells with the maus
+In the game window press the  pause key and draw the initial population of cells with the mouse.

  - If you click on a cell it will live.
  - If you anti-click on a live cell this cell will die.

+## Optional
+In the .conf file you can modify the following game parameters

+- window size
+- cells number
+- background color